Welcome

 Various members track, and where needed, provide meals for individuals or families with members experiencing illness, and visitation is shared by the congregation’s elders as well as by the clergy.

-In addition to a Wednesday morning Bible study, many members enjoy sharing in a “Book of the Month Club.”
+In addition to Friends on the Journey, many members enjoy sharing in a “Book of the Month Club.”
 The group selects its readings by consensus and gathers to discuss not only the book, but different ways in which it connects with their lives.
 And from September through May Friends on the Journey gather to discuss topics in spiritual life, or life generally, or to focus on a book participants feel may strengthen or challenge them on their life journeys.

 Several phrases in the congregation’s By-laws undergird this commitment to one another: “we understand with St. Paul that ‘God is for us’ and that God desires each of us to be truly human”; “With worship as the center of our common life, we discover appropriate ways of ministry to one another…”; and “members recognize that each person must encounter, face, and continuously realize her/his individual call and mission within lives that are unique and circumstances that are often unpredictable.” (from Article 2)